Portland cement: ASTM C150

 The percentages of (C2S) and (C4AF) are relatively high and (C3S) and (C3A) are relatively low.
 A limitation on this type is that the maximum percentage of (C3A) is seven, and the maximum percentage of (C3S) is thirty-five.
 This causes the heat given off by the hydration reaction to develop at a slower rate.
 Consequently, the strength of the concrete develops slowly.
-After one or two years the strength is higher than the other types after full curing.
-This cement is used for very large concrete structures, such as dams, which have a low surface to volume ratio.
+After one or two years, the strength is higher than that of the other types after full curing.
+This cement is used for huge concrete structures, such as dams, which have a low surface-to-volume ratio.
 This type of cement is generally not stocked by manufacturers, but some might consider a large special order.
-This type of cement has not been made for many years, because Portland-pozzolan cements and ground granulated blast furnace slag addition offer a cheaper and more reliable alternative.
+This type of cement has not been made for many years, because Portland-pozzolan cement and ground granulated blast furnace slag addition offer a cheaper and more reliable alternative.

-Type V is used where sulfate resistance is important.
+Type V is used where sulphate resistance is important.
 Its typical compound composition is: